KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/docs/tools-command-line/cmder.md

 ### Install additional required files {#additional-files} <span class="navigate-top"><a href="#install" title="Take me to the top of section"><i class="fa fa-caret-square-o-up" aria-hidden="true"></i></a></span>
 1. Right click on Cmder application and click on **Run as administrator**.
 A User Account Control dialog will pop up.
 Click **Yes**.

-1. Cmder will display an warning dialog asking to install extra files.
+1. Depending on the version of Cmder you are using, Cmder may display an warning dialog asking to install extra files.
 Click **Unblock and Continue**.

    ![](images/conemu-install.PNG)
 1. Cmder screen will display and process the required files in the background.
 When you see this screen, you're done!